Some Social Security recipients say they're desperate for latest stimulus checks

 Lawmakers "alarmed" by delay

-The delay in delivering stimulus payments to Social Security recipients and others on government assistance has drawn attention from lawmakers.
+The delay in delivering stimulus payments to Social Security recipients and others on government assistance drew attention from lawmakers earlier this week.
 On Monday, members of the House Ways & Means Committee wrote to IRS Commissioner Chuck Rettig and Social Security Administration Commissioner Andrew M. Saul to express concern and demand an update on the delivery of checks to these groups by Friday.

-"We were alarmed to learn recently that most [Social Security, Supplemental Security Income, Railroad Retirement Board and Veterans] beneficiaries who are not required to file a tax return have not yet received their payments and that the IRS is unable to provide an expected timeline for these payments," the lawmakers wrote in the letter.
+They followed with the letter on Wednesday, demanding "that you immediately provide the IRS with this information by tomorrow, March 25, 2021."

-The IRS said Monday it will deliver another batch of checks on March 24, although many of them will be paper checks or pre-paid debit cards that will be mailed to recipients.
+The IRS and Treasury said Wednesday that they issued 37 million checks in a second round of payments, bringing the total number of payments to 127 million, with a value of $325 billion.
+Many of those checks are paper checks or pre-paid debit cards that will be mailed to recipients.
 It's possible that some Social Security recipients will be part of that round or subsequent rounds of payment.
-The IRS didn't respond to requests for comment about the delays for some recipients of Social Security and other programs.

 The IRS has prioritized delivering the checks to people who have either filed their 2020 or 2019 tax returns, as well as those who used the "Non-Filers" website that the agency operated last year.